 Protect and equip your teams

-As a provider you’ve no doubt had (at least) two big adjustments to deal with.
+As a provider, you’ve no doubt had (at least) two big adjustments to deal with.
 Supporting and protecting front-line staff, and ensuring teams transitioning to remote operations are properly equipped.
-Remote staff face a number of new issues, from a lack of print service access to managers struggling to lead teams and measure productivity.
+Remote staff faces a number of new issues, from a lack of print service access to managers struggling to lead teams and measure productivity.

 If you’re responsible for helping staff successfully transition to their new work environments, here are a few ways you can help them accomplish that: